arangodb/arangodb/Documentation/UserManual/Foxx.md

 So given you want to build an application that sends a plain-text response "Worked!" for all requests to `/my/wiese`.
 How would you achieve that with Foxx?

+First, create a directory `apps` somewhere in your filesystem.
+Let's assume from now on that the absolute path for this directory is `/home/user/apps`.

-First, create a directory `my_app` and save a file called `app.js` in this directory.
-Write the following content to this file:
+After that, create a sub-directory `my_app` in the `apps` directory and save the following content in a file named `app.js` there:

     var Foxx = require("org/arangodb/foxx");